-“Typically our recommendation is some kind of plush toy or a blanket,” explains Dr. Daniel Lewin, pediatric psychologist and Associate Director of Sleep Medicine at Children’s National Health System in Washington, DC.
+“Typically our recommendation is some kind of plush toy or a blanket,” explains Dr. Daniel Lewin, pediatric psychologist and associate director of sleep medicine at Children’s National Health System in Washington, D.C.
 “Essentially, a toy that a child could engage in pretend-play with rather than a toy that is intrinsically more exciting, like a Hot Wheels car.”

-Lewin notes that the reason for encouraging kids to sleep and play with soft toys is that the cuddle factor helps.
-After all, parents are cuddly.
-However, Dr. Lewin notes that sometimes kids prefer non-fluffy items.
+That said, Dr. Lewin notes that sometimes kids prefer non-fluffy items.
 “We will sometimes see kids who are more obsessed with LEGO pieces or something not as cuddly,” he notes.
 “And having that in bed with them so they can manipulate it is fine.”

 How to Use a Transitional Object to Promote Sleep

 - Make sure the transitional object is something that allows them to use their imagination.